🚨 STATUS UPDATE: March 24, 2026

 • Unclear managing member designation

+When purchasing real estate through an entity, compliance and documentation should be aligned before mutual acceptance whenever possible.
 Brokers do not provide legal or tax advice.
 However, coordinated communication with your advisory team helps ensure the transaction remains on track.

 Practical Steps Entity Buyers Should Take Before Purchasing in Washington